Brian Cowen: Early and private life

 Brian Cowen was born to a Catholic family, in Tullamore, County Offaly, on 10 January 1960.
-He was raised in Clara by his parents, May and Bernard Cowen, a former Fianna Fáil TD and Senator.
+He was raised in Clara by his parents, May and Bernard Cowen, a Fianna Fáil TD and Senator.
 The family owned a public house, butcher shop and undertaking business in Clara, beside the family home.
 His father also worked as an auctioneer.
 Cowen often worked as a barman in his father's pub when he was growing up.
 He has two brothers, Christopher and Barry.
-Barry Cowen is a TD for Laois–Offaly since 2011.
+Barry Cowen became a TD for Laois–Offaly in 2011.

 Cowen was educated at Clara National School, Árd Scoil Naomh Chiaráin, in Clara and the Cistercian College of Mount St. Joseph in Roscrea, County Tipperary.
 He was twelve years old when he entered Mount St. Joseph College, as a boarder.
 After secondary school, he attended University College Dublin where he studied law.
 He subsequently qualified as a solicitor from the Incorporated Law Society of Ireland, Dublin.

-He is a member of the Gaelic Athletic Association and continues to serve as president of Clara club.
-He also played with the Offaly Gaelic football team in the early 1980s.
+He is a member of the Gaelic Athletic Association and continues to serve as president of Clara GAA club, for whom he played in the early 1980s.
+He also played with the Offaly Gaelic football team at this time, having previously played with their minor and under-21 teams.
 Cowen likes to socialise with his constituents in some of the local pubs in his native Offaly.
 In May 2003, he took part in a charity CD project organised by The Brewery Tap pub in Tullamore.
 The CD featured 28 songs, including Cowen singing the Phil Coulter song, "The Town I Loved So Well".

 In May 2007, Cowen told Jason O'Toole of Hot Press that, as a student: "I would say there were a couple of occasions when marijuana was passed around – and, unlike President Clinton, I did inhale.
 There wasn't a whole lot in it really."

 Cowen is married to Mary Molloy and they have two daughters.
 In 2017, Cowen was conferred with an honorary Doctor of Laws degree by the National University of Ireland.